meisyal/sastrawi-ruby/README.md

 Taken from [Wikipedia][stemmingwiki], stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form.
 For instance, "menahan" has "tahan" as its base form.
+If you want to know how stemming works, please read this [page][howstemmingworks] (in Bahasa Indonesia) for further details.

 ## Documentation